resquenazi/neuro545_Project/Model/README.md

 You'll need to download the nD browser on the iModel.org website `wget http://www.imodel.org/nd/down/v1/nd.jar`

-* NOTE: if you're on a PC, you will need to download a graphical linux application
-* to view the model responses.
-Find instructions here: https://seanthegeek.net/234/graphical-linux-applications-bash-ubuntu-windows/
+* NOTE: if you're on a PC, you will need to download a graphical linux application.
+To view the model responses using a PC, find instructions here: https://seanthegeek.net/234/graphical-linux-applications-bash-ubuntu-windows/

-to view the responses:
+To view the responses using a Mac or Linux:
 `java -jar nd.jar zz.nd`

 Once you are viewing the responses, the model is interactive so you can play around with